bodrick/awesome/TOPICS.md

 *   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [builtbybel/privatezilla](https://github.com/builtbybel/privatezilla) - 👀👮🐢🔥Performs a privacy & security check of Windows 10
 *   [open-telemetry/opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet) - The OpenTelemetry .NET Client

-## windows-defender

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
-Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.

 ## code-files